Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 Currently there are no code targets implemented - the main interactive element is an interpreter.
 There are some papers on partial evaluation and supercompilation that will probably get used for a C backend or a JIT or something.

+Re LLVM IR vs API: the API is much more unstable than the IR.
+Also a blog post I read suggested that the IR and the API were about the same as far as performance.

 Flags
 =====